 The academic and industrial worlds join forces to create the PRAIRIE Institute, a center of excellence dedicated to artificial intelligence in Paris

 On the occasion of the AI for Humanity summit, the President Emmanuel Macron unveiled France's artificial intelligence strategy.
 He notably announced the setting up of an "emblematic network of four or five dedicated institutes, anchored in university centres and linking the territory".

-to make a significant contribution to driving progress in fundamental knowledge in artificial intelligence (AI) freely distributed among the international scientific community;
+- to make a significant contribution to driving progress in fundamental knowledge in artificial intelligence (AI) freely distributed among the international scientific community;

-to take part in solving concrete problems with a major application-related impact;
+- to take part in solving concrete problems with a major application-related impact;

-to contribute to training in the field of artificial intelligence.
+- to contribute to training in the field of artificial intelligence.

 The five-year objective is to bring together AI scientific and industrial leaders and make the PRAIRIE Institute a world leader in AI.

 Positioning France in the field of artificial intelligence

 France has some of the best researchers in the world, excellent training programmes, companies ready to meet the challenge of the forthcoming revolution and an extremely dynamic innovation ecosystem.
 France has all the conditions to embody innovation in artificial intelligence.

 An integrated approach to artificial intelligence …

-upstream research, calling on partner facilities of excellence in France and abroad;
+- upstream research, calling on partner facilities of excellence in France and abroad;

-research focusing on companies and applications, drawing on industrial partners, who are often also world leaders in their fields.
+- research focusing on companies and applications, drawing on industrial partners, who are often also world leaders in their fields.

 Integration between research topics will facilitate synergy between the two branches of the PRAIRIE Institute and will enable researchers to make the transition easily from one to the other.

 Coordination and training within the French ecosystem

 Finally, the PRAIRIE Institute will make training one of its core concerns.
 Initial and continuing training needs in the field of AI are immense and the PRAIRIE Institute has a vital role to play in the higher education landscape, one that is more specifically assumed by its academic members.